 Entry Requirements and FAQs

-Applications will be accepted between 30th June and 30th September 2018.
+Applications will be accepted between 1st July 2020 and 18th September 2020.
 We will acknowledge receipt but, unless we have a query, you won’t hear from us again unless you reach the shortlist.
-The awards will be announced in early December.
+The awards will be announced in November.

 It must have appeared in a printed book, journal or magazine that has been offered for sale.
 Publication in a book, magazine or blog that is free and not offered for sale is not eligible.
 Please note that an excerpt from an airline, college, association, or similar free magazine is not acceptable.
 Being published on Kindle is acceptable; it is the only online medium that is.
 Other forms of online appearance are not acceptable.
 Please give us sufficient detail of where the published work has appeared to allow it to be verified without effort on our part.
 We have limited resources and are unable to contact publishers on your behalf.

 No. If you do not meet the requirements set out above please do not submit an entry.
 Good luck with getting your work published in future years after which we will be happy to receive a submission from you.